 The University participates in the U.S. Department of Education’s Title IV Federal Student Assistance Programs and the State of Florida Scholarship and Grant Programs.
 Programs include:

 - Federal Work-Study-Need Based

 - Direct Loan – Need and Non-Need Based

 - Institutional Scholarships

 Students interested in any financial assistance at FNU should complete the FAFSA each year and provide the University with all requested supplemental documentation within four weeks upon request.
 Eligibility for Financial Assistance varies based on the type of aid provided.
-The Federal and State Financial assistance eligibility requirements are regulated by these respective entities with specifics found on their websites.
+These respective entities regulate the Federal and State Financial assistance eligibility requirements with specifics found on their websites.
 The requirements and regulations for Federal Financial Aid can be found on the websites shown above.
-Eligibility requirements to participate in the State of Florida Scholarships can be found at http://www.floridastudentfinancialaid.org .
-The University distributes Financial Assistance to students based on a combination of factors, which include, student’s financial need, availability of funds, timing of the application, compliance with satisfactory progress standards, and enrollment status and other factors on an individual basis.
-See the Campus Financial Aid Office for additional requirements.
+Financial Aid application, eligibility, and programs are described in the University Catalog under Financial Assistance.

 Return of Title IV Funds

 Student Financial Assistance Programs require the university to return Federal Funds for students who fail to meet certain requirements.
 The university outlines its return of Title IV Funds in the University Catalog.
 Students may reach out to the Financial Aid Office with additional questions.

 General Information about the Institution is available on the University’s Website and University’s Catalog.
 Students may request specific information from university administrators such as Campus Deans, Division and Department Heads, and Vice Presidents.
 Institutional information available to students includes, but is not limited to, the following: